 The glaze on the left is 85% of a calcine:raw Alberta Slip mix (40:60).
-It was on too thick so it cracked on drying (even if not too thick, if others are layered over everything will flake off).
-The solution?
-The centre piece has the same recipe but uses 85% pure raw Alberta Slip, yet it sports no cracks.
+It was on too thick so it cracked on drying (even if not too thick, if others are layered over it everything will flake off).
+The center piece has the same recipe but uses 85% pure raw Alberta Slip, yet it sports no cracks.
+It should be cracked much worse than #1.
 How is this possible?
-1% added CMC Gum (via a gum solution)!
+1% added CMC Gum (via a gum solution) was added!
 This is magic, but there is more.
 It is double-layered!
-Plus very thick strokes of a commercial brushing glaze have been applied.
-No cracks.
+Plus very thick strokes of a commercial brushing glaze have been applied over that.
+Yet no cracks.
 CMC is the secret of dipping-glazes for multi-layering.
-The down side: More patience during dipping, they drip a lot and take much longer to dry.
+The downside: More patience during dipping, they drip a lot and take much longer to dry.

 Glossary |